-Lesson Procedure
+Lesson Procedures

-Budgeting is the process of making your needs and wants fit.
+Budgeting is the process of making your needs and wants fit with the money you have.
 It can be difficult at times, but it is the key to making sure you have your money under control.

-Review attached sample budget with students to demonstrate and clarify concepts.
-Allow students to work in pairs with a calculator and pencil to complete the attached budget worksheet.
+Review the sample budget with students to demonstrate and clarify concepts.
+Allow students time to work with a calculator and pencil to complete the attached budget worksheet.